noeyislearning/sharpe-ratio-amazon-facebook/README.md

-# Sharpe Ration Amazon and Facebook
+# Sharpe Ratio Amazon and Facebook